What are the Pros and Cons of Rental Insurance in South Africa [What is the Solution]?

 In summary I believe that with rental insurance, all that glitters in not gold.
 The insurance products may well look like the solution to secure your cashflow, but they come with the risks of extra vacancy and legal costs.
 Both of which are relatively easily avoided by effective property management.

-In the 17 years that I have actively managed property (my own and my client’s properties) we have only found it necessary to follow the full legal process to eviction twice!
+In the 20 years that I have actively managed property (my own and my client’s properties) we have only found it necessary to follow the full legal process all the way to eviction twice!
 On a handful of occasions, we have initiated legal proceedings as a final straw, and then used the process to motivate the delinquent tenants to either vacate quickly or pay up.

-In my opinion, the cons currently far outweigh the pros and I therefor believe that taking out rental insurance for residential property would be a mistake at the moment.
+In my opinion, the cons currently far outweigh the pros and I therefore believe that taking out rental insurance for residential property would be a mistake at the moment.